Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Introduction

 Convolution Neural Networks (CNNs) \cite{gu2018recent} are Deep Neural Networks (DNNs) that incorporate convolution (Conv) layers specialized in processing multidimensional data.
 CNNs are used in a wide range of applications, such as image and video recognition, classification, and analysis.
 These neural networks operate in two main phases: training and inference.
 The training phase involves a time-consuming process of learning weights in the neural network, while inference uses the pre-trained neural network to perform fast predictions.
 Resource-constrained edge devices perform inference in the device rather than sending data to a centralized server for inference.
 These edge devices can range from mobile phones to remote offline sensor networks.

-Edge artificial intelligence (AI) has the benefit of overcoming edge-to-server communication bottlenecks, high availability without depending on the internet, real-time insights, and reduced storage.
+Edge artificial intelligence (AI) enhances system performance by mitigating communication bottlenecks between edge devices and servers, ensuring high availability independently of network/internet connectivity, providing real-time insights, and minimizing the need for extensive data storage~\cite{sze2017efficient}.
 AI at edge needs inference of pre-trained CNN models on resource-constrained devices with energy and area constraints.
-General-purpose central processing units (CPUs) or graphics processing units (GPUs) can be used for the purpose of training and inference of CNNs.
-Although central CPUs or GPUs are used in training these CNNs at servers, dataflow-based accelerators are preferred for inference at edge devices.
+General-purpose central processing units (CPUs) or graphics processing units (GPUs) can be used for the purpose of training and inference of CNNs, though GPUs are preferred for their superior parallel processing capabilities.
+Although central CPUs or GPUs are used in training these CNNs at servers, dataflow-based accelerators are preferred for inference at edge devices~\cite{chen2019eyeriss}.
 Dataflow is a computing scheme that utilizes inherent data reuse of Conv layers to achieve efficient CNN inference performance.
 Dataflow-based CNN accelerators save energy and execution time by reducing the cost of main memory accesses by introducing a local memory hierarchy inside the accelerator \cite{sze2017efficient}.
-Dataflows can be categorized into multiple taxonomies~\cite{sze2017efficient} depending on the data type that is kept stationary.
-This paper explores two widely used dataflows: weight-stationary (WS) and output-stationary (OS).
+Dataflows can be broadly classified into four categories depending on the type of stationary data~\cite{sze2017efficient}: weight stationary, output stationary, input stationary, and row stationary.
+This paper explores two widely used dataflows: weight stationary (WS) and output stationary (OS).
 These dataflow accelerators can be designed using Application Specific Integrated Circuit (ASIC) as well as Field-Programmable Gate Array (FPGA).
-ASIC-based accelerators are preferred in edge inference since they are energy efficient while providing adequate computational flexibility.
+ASIC-based accelerators are preferred in edge inference since they are energy efficient while providing adequate computational flexibility~\cite{kwon2018maeri}.